llvm/llvm-project/flang/docs/FlangDriver.md

 library when creating the final executable.

 On Darwin, the logical root where the system libraries are located (sysroot) must be specified.
-This can be done with the cmake build flag `DEFAULT_SYSROOT` or by using the `-isysroot` flag when linking a binary.
-On other targets `-isysroot` doesn't change the linker command line.
-While with Clang `-isysroot` also changes the sysroot for includes, with Flang it only affects Darwin libraries' sysroot.
+This can be done with the CMake build flag `DEFAULT_SYSROOT` or by using the `-isysroot` flag when linking a binary.
+On other targets `-isysroot` doesn't change the linker command line (it only affects the header search path).
+While with Clang `-isysroot` also changes the sysroot for includes, with Flang (and Fortran in general) it only affects Darwin libraries' sysroot.

 ## Frontend Driver
 Flang's frontend driver is the main interface between compiler developers and